 If an exam or paper is returned to you at Dickinson and the grade you received was a 50, then you probably failed the assignment.
 A mark of '50' at UEA is an average grade equivalent to a B- at Dickinson.
 Marks at UEA can range from 35 to 100, where 35 is just passing with a D-, and 100 is virtually unheard of.
-A mark of 70 is considered 1st Honours, or the Dickinson equivalent of an A. If you are conscientious about your work you can expect to receive marks between 55-75.
+A mark of 70 is considered 1st Honours, or the Dickinson equivalent of an A. A conversion chart is included in the appendix to the blue handbook.
+If you are conscientious about your work you can expect to receive marks between 55-75.
 Most Dickinson students in the past have received marks in this range so don't worry too much about grades but rather concentrate on what you are learning and how you are learning it.